Kerry Carpenter Player Props: Tigers vs. Giants

 Giants Pitching Rankings

-- The Giants pitching staff ranks fifth in MLB with a collective 9.8 strikeouts per nine innings.
+- The Giants pitching staff is seventh in MLB with a collective 9.6 strikeouts per nine innings.

-- The Giants' 4.77 team ERA ranks 19th across all MLB pitching staffs.
+- The Giants have the 20th-ranked team ERA across all MLB pitching staffs (4.74).

-- Giants pitchers combine to rank 22nd in baseball in home runs surrendered (20 total, 1.5 per game).
+- The Giants rank 22nd in baseball in home runs given up (21 total, 1.5 per game).

-- DeSclafani (1-0) takes the mound for the Giants to make his third start this season.
+- Webb (0-3) takes the mound for the Giants in his fourth start of the season.
+He's put together a 6.35 ERA in 17 2/3 innings pitched, with 22 strikeouts.

-- In his last time out on Sunday, the righty tossed 6 1/3 innings against the Kansas City Royals, giving up one earned run while surrendering three hits.
+- His last time out was on Tuesday against the Los Angeles Dodgers, when the righty tossed six innings, surrendering four earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.